ObotDev/obex-map-client/Readme.txt

      cd msg
      cd inbox

-   to get the inbox, where new messages (notifications on iOS 6) arrive.
+   to get the inbox, where new messages arrive.

    Note: 'ls' displays folders while 'lsmsg' displays messages.